rca(1) General Commands Manual rca(1)

 toggle command.
 When infix mode is enabled (using 1

-infix), all input will be taken as infix expressions.
-No
+infix), all input is taken as infix expressions.
+No outer

 expression per line can be separated by ';'.
 (See below.)